AAIP draw results 2026

 What EOI score do I need for an AAIP draw in 2026?

 There is no fixed pass mark, Alberta sets each pathway's cut-off draw by draw based on how many candidates it invites.
-In 2026, observed minimums have ranged from roughly 45 (some health-care rounds) to 63 (Accelerated Tech), with the high-volume Opportunity Stream landing around 54–57 and Rural Renewal around 46–50.
+In 2026, observed minimums have ranged from roughly 48 to 63, with the high-volume Opportunity Stream landing around 51 to 57, Accelerated Tech around 55 to 63, and Rural Renewal around 46 to 50.
 Meeting a past cut-off does not entitle you to an invitation; always check the latest alberta.ca results before relying on any number.

 How does Alberta decide who gets invited in an AAIP draw?